badjie90/Description-of-European-Traffic-Signs-Image-Dataset/German_Traffic_Sign_Papers/README.md

-## This folder contains academic papers that cited the German Traffic Sign Recognition Benchmark dataset.
+## This folder contains academic papers that cited the German Traffic Sign Recognition Benchmark (GTSRB) dataset.